telepresenceio/telepresence.io/docs/pre-release/reference/cluster-config.md

 Users will now be able to use selective intercepts with the `--preview-url=false` flag (since use of preview URLs requires a connection to Ambassador Cloud).

+If using Helm to install the server-side components, see the chart's [README](https://github.com/telepresenceio/telepresence/tree/release/v2/charts/telepresence) to learn how to configure the image registry and license secret.

 ## Mutating Webhook

 By default, Telepresence updates the intercepted workload (Deployment, StatefulSet, ReplicaSet)